-- a.
-Reinforcing the importance of risk management and internal control by integrating them in organizational governance; - b.
-Communicating opportunities for strategic or business objectives so the staff can contribute in identifying and managing risks; and - c.
+- b.
+Communicating opportunities for strategic or business objectives so the staff can contribute to identifying and managing risks; and - c.
 Promoting a clear message for all staff on the importance of managing risks and their impact.

 Strategy - Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material.